ahuigo/gofnext/readme.md

 This **gofnext** provides the following functions extended.
 - Cache decorators: Similar to Python's `functools.cache` and `functools.lru_cache`.
-    - Additionally, it supports Redis caching and custom caching.
+    - In addition to memory cache, it also supports Redis caching and custom caching.

 TOC
 - [Go function extended(go\>=1.21)](#go-function-extendedgo121)